Medicare Advantage Plans in Vermont

 Unlike Original Medicare, if you have a Medicare Advantage plan that includes coverage for prescription medications, you don’t need to purchase a Part D plan.

 The prescription drug coverage included in Medicare Advantage plans is based on a formulary.
-Formularies consist of the brand name and generic drugs the plan pays for.
-If you currently take prescription drugs, you can check to see if they’re included in a plan’s formulary before you commit to buying it.
+Formularies are lists of the brand name and generic drugs each plan pays for.
+If you currently take prescription drugs, you can check to see if they’re included in a plan’s formulary before you commit.

 Every Medicare Advantage plan that folds in Part D coverage must include at least two medications prescribed for common conditions.
-These include diagnoses such as diabetes, high blood pressure, thyroid disease, depression and much more.
-Some Medicare Advantage plans in Vermont offer lower out-of-pocket insulin costs.
+These include diagnoses such as diabetes, high blood pressure, thyroid disease, depression, and much more.

 Before 65 Guide